rsachdeva/reactnd-project-readable-starter/README.md

 ## Functionality

-This web app is designed to allow to New/Edit/Delete/Vote(UpVote/DownVote) for Posts and Comments associated with the Post in Specific Categories.
+This web app is designed to allow  New/Edit/Delete/Vote(UpVote/DownVote) actions for Posts in Specific Categories.
+It also allows the same for  Comments associated with the Post.
 The Categories/Posts/Comments work with the Developed existing Server Side using Async Calls.

 Posts and Comments are Sorted by Votes by default.
 For Posts it includes Drop Down Option - Sorting by Votes and Created At for Posts.

 The Main Posts Page reflects the Posts in all Categories and Filters by Category when Specific Category Heading is clicked.
 It has Create Post button for new post besides Edit and Delete Icons in the List of Posts.
 It has Voting buttons too.

 The Show Post Page shows Post Body and Associated Comments.
 It has Add Comment button to allow for new comment besides Edit and Delete Icons in the List of Comments.
 It has Voting buttons too.

 ## Installation

+From root of the directory at reactnd-project-readable-starter:

-cd ./reactnd-project-readable-starter/api-server
+cd api-server

 nodenv local 8.4.0 ( This step is optional; project tested with node version 8.4.0; nodenv is at https://github.com/nodenv/nodenv)